 I grew up in South Carolina and earned my Ph.D.
 (2010) and M.A.
 (2004) from the University of Georgia and B.A. from Furman University (2001).
 After postdoctoral fellowships at Yale University and Emory University, I joined the faculty at the University of Mississippi as Assistant Professor of History and Southern Studies.

-My second long-term research project, tentatively titled Hard Times in Mind: The Great Depression in American Memory, will be an expansive study of how postwar Americans remembered and used the Great Depression in popular culture (music, literature, art, film), in memorial sites and veneration, and in political activism for and against the New Deal state.
+My second long-term research project, tentatively titled Hard Times in Mind: The Great Depression in American Memory, is an expansive study of how postwar Americans remembered and used the Great Depression in popular culture (music, literature, art, film), in memorial sites and veneration, and in political activism for and against the New Deal state.

 In the Arch Dalrymple III Department of History and at the Center for the Study of Southern Culture, I teach courses in twentieth-century U.S. history, southern history and southern studies, southern music history, American religious history, and modern U.S. politics and culture.